defagos/CoconutKit/README.markdown

 ## Installation

-CoconutKit can be added using [Carthage](https://github.com/Carthage/Carthage).

-Add CoconutKit as dependency in your `Cartfile`:
+The library can be added to a project using [Carthage](https://github.com/Carthage/Carthage) by adding the following dependency to your `Cartfile`:

 ```
-github "defagos/CoconutKit" == <version>
+github "defagos/CoconutKit"
 ```

+Until Carthage 0.30, only dynamic frameworks could be integrated.
+Starting with Carthage 0.30, though, frameworks can be integrated statically as well, which avoids slow application startups usually associated with the use of too many dynamic frameworks.

+For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).

+### Dynamic framework integration

-Then run `carthage update` to update the dependencies.
-You will need to manually add the `.framework` generated in the `Carthage/Build/iOS` folder to your projet.
-Refer to the [official documentation](https://github.com/Carthage/Carthage) for more information.
+1. Run `carthage update` to update the dependencies (which is equivalent to `carthage update --configuration Release`).
+2. Add the `CoconutKit.framework` generated in the `Carthage/Build/iOS` folder to your target _Embedded binaries_.

+If your target is building an application, a few more steps are required:

+1. Add a _Run script_ build phase to your target, with `/usr/local/bin/carthage copy-frameworks` as command.
+2. Add `$(SRCROOT)/Carthage/Build/iOS/CoconutKit.framework` as input file.

-### Remark
+### Static framework integration

-CocoaPods is not supported anymore.
+1. Run `carthage update --configuration Release-static` to update the dependencies.
+2. Add the `CoconutKit.framework` generated in the `Carthage/Build/iOS/Static` folder to the _Linked frameworks and libraries_ list of your target.
+3. Add the `CoconutKit.bundle` found within `CoconutKit.framework` to your project.
+4. Add the `-all_load` flag to your target _Other linker flags_.

 ## Usage